molmod/tamkin/doc/tutorial/chemphys.rst

 gas partition function with a constant surface area.

 Further we assume that the adsorption energy is computed with Gaussian using a cluster approximation for the surface.
-This means that some the cluster is terminated and that the atoms at the termination are fixed in space with constraints during the geometry optimization.
+This means that the cluster is terminated and that the atoms at the termination are fixed in space with constraints during the geometry optimization.
 We also assume that the adsorbed molecule is free to rotate as it can do in the gas phase.